Orchids are a wonderful way to inject some floral style into a terrarium.

 You’re able to fit a mechanical ventilation system (i.e., fans) in tandem with a misting system.
 So you get the best of both worlds.
 Regular moisture and airflow while maintaining high humidity.

-The extra space comes in handy when you’re planting too, and opens up a lot of opportunities for mounting epiphytic species.
+And, the extra space opens up a lot of opportunities for mounting epiphytic species.

-- Check out the smaller moisture-loving species from Masdevallia, Bulbophyllum, and Lepenthes.
+- Check out the smaller moisture-loving species from Masdevallia, Bulbophyllum, and Lepanthes.

 What About Open Orchid Terrariums?